Skip to main content

 Mealybugs

 These are small, soft insects that thrive by sucking the sap from the plant.
 They multiply rapidly and are capable of destroying hibiscus flowers quickly.
-They are protected with cotton-like waxy substances.
+They are protected with cotton-like, waxy substances.
 Because of how rapidly mealybugs spread, it is important to isolate the infected plants the moment you notice anything wrong.
-Mealybugs are vulnerable to a variety of predatory insects such as wasps and lady beetles; heavy rain can also help in keeping their population down.
+Mealybugs are vulnerable to a variety of predatory insects — think wasps and lady beetles.
+Heavy rain can also help in keeping their population down.

 White flies

 These are small bugs typically found feeding on the backside of the leaf.
 They are also related to mealybugs.
-These insects suck the plant sap and produce a sticky substance called honeydew, which attracts fungal infection that makes the plants weak and reduces their photosynthesis.
+These insects suck the plant sap and produce a sticky substance called honeydew, which attracts fungal infections that weaken your plants and reduce their photosynthesizing capability.
 This causes the leaves to turn yellow, which can result in the death of the plant.
-The best way of protecting the hibiscus plant from this insect is to maintain its overall health.
+The best way to protect the hibiscus plant from this insect is to maintain its overall health.

 Thrips

 Generally, these puncture the outer layer of the plant and suck the juices from the plant.
-An infested hibiscus plant will become discolored and wither.
-The same management practices for mealy bugs apply to thrips.
+An infested hibiscus plant will become discolored and withered.
+The same management practices for mealybugs apply to thrips.

 Aphids

-These are the most common type of insect found in hibiscus.
-They are small black, green, or white insects that invade the plant’s bud and flowers, and can normally be seen at the top of the stems or sometimes on the blooms.
+These are the most common type of insects found in hibiscus.
+They are small black, green, or white insects that invade the plant’s bud and flowers and can normally be seen at the top of the stems or sometimes on the blooms.
 These insects suck the nutrient-rich liquids out of plants.
 They reproduce at an alarming frequency, which weakens the plant significantly and eventually destroys it.
 These intruders should be treated immediately.
-Although predators like crisps and ladybugs feed on this insect, they do not completely rid the flowers of these pests.
+Although crisps and ladybugs feed on this insect, they do not completely rid the flowers of these pests.

 Will vinegar kill aphids on the hibiscus flower?